 Any links to other web sites are offered only as a convenience.
 Links are not endorsements of the linked entities or sites nor do they represent our endorsement by the linked sites.
 Internet users should evaluate the merits of all information on all web sites rather than simply assuming its accuracy.

 Mention of any particular present or former case or client is not intended to imply any endorsement but merely to illustrate the types of matters that we handle.

 No attorney-client relationship shall be formed based upon viewing pages on this web site or by contacting RisCassi & Davis.
 An attorney-client relationship may be formed only when the client has signed a written contract for legal representation by RisCassi & Davis.
 We do not seek to represent anyone desiring representation based upon viewing this web site in any jurisdiction in which this web site fails to comply with all applicable laws and ethical rules.

 Although eight of our individual lawyers are certified as Civil Trial Advocates, a recognized specialty in Connecticut, no law firm may be so certified.

 Attorney Eugene K. Swain and Christopher M. Houlihan of our office are also admitted in Rhode Island.
 Persons seeking a consultation with Mr. Swain or Mr. Houlihan regarding a Rhode Island claim should contact our firm at (860)522-1196.
 This website does not discuss Rhode Island law.

-Attorney Christopher M. Houlihan and Attorney Sean Stokes of our office are also admitted in Massachusetts.
-Persons seeking a consultation with Mr. Houlihan or Mr. Stokes regarding a Massachusetts claim should contact our firm at (860)522-1196.
+Attorney Christopher M. Houlihan, Attorney Sean Stokes and Attorney Brendan Faulkner of our office are also admitted in Massachusetts.
+Persons seeking a consultation with Mr. Houlihan, Mr. Stokes, or Mr. Faulkner regarding a Massachusetts claim should contact our firm at (860)522-1196.
 This website does not discuss Massachusetts law.

 Social Security Number Confidentiality Policy